About Us

 Jax Stewart

-Jax Stewart, Ilokano/Itneg, Tsalagi, and Scottish heritage, has been in the behavioral health field since 2014 and completed drug and alcohol counseling school in 2016.
-She has been in recovery since September 5th, 2012.
-Jax combines personal experience with professional expertise to create meaningful connections and programs within the communities she serves.
-She has vast experience in the field that ranges from clinical, operations, logistics, program management, experiential/outdoor group facilitator, business developement, outreach and aftercare development and director.
+Jax Stewart, of Ilokano/Itneg, Tsalagi, and Scottish heritage, has worked in the behavioral health field since 2014 and completed drug and alcohol counseling school in 2016.
+She has been in recovery since September 5, 2012.
+Jax brings together lived experience and professional expertise to build meaningful, trust-based relationships and culturally grounded programs within the communities and systems she serves.
+Her experience spans clinical services, operations, logistics, program management, experiential and outdoor group facilitation, business development, outreach, and aftercare leadership.